-You and your family members will work with the integrated patient care team during rehab to help improve:
+During rehab, you and your loved ones will work with the care team at least three hours a day to help improve:

-You also may see a neuropsychologist, whose expertise is the relationship between the brain and behavior.
+You also may see a neuropsychologist.
+They focus on the relationship between the brain and behavior.

 Education begins on the first day of rehabilitation and continues throughout the process.